stripe/veneur/README.md

 Via an optional [magic tag](#magic-tag) Veneur will forward counters to a global host for accumulation.
 This feature was primarily developed to control tag cardinality.
 Some counters are valuable but do not require per-host tagging.

-## Lack of Host Tags for Aggregated Metrics

-By definition the hostname is not applicable to *global* metrics that Veneur processes.
-Note that if you do include a hostname tag, Veneur will **not** strip it for you.
-Veneur will add its own hostname as configured to metrics sent to Datadog.

-## Expiration

-Veneur expires all metrics on each flush.
-If a metric is no longer being sent (or is sent sparsely) Veneur will not send it as zeros!
-This was chosen because the combination of the approximation's features and the additional hysteresis imposed by *retaining* these approximations over time was deemed more complex than desirable.

 # Concepts

 * Global metrics are those that benefit from being aggregated for chunks — or all — of your infrastructure.
 These are histograms (including the percentiles generated by timers) and sets.
 * Metrics that are sent to another Veneur instance for aggregation are said to be "forwarded".
 This terminology helps to decipher configuration and metric options below.
-* Flushed, in Veneur, means metrics sent to Datadog.
+* Flushed, in Veneur, means metrics or spans processed by a sink.

 ## By Metric Type Behavior

 To clarify how each metric type behaves in Veneur, please use the following:
-* Counters: Locally accrued, flushed to Datadog (see [magic tags](#magic-tag) for global version)
+* Counters: Locally accrued, flushed to sinks (see [magic tags](#magic-tag) for global version)
-* Gauges: Locally accrued, flushed to Datadog  (see [magic tags](#magic-tag) for global version)
+* Gauges: Locally accrued, flushed to sinks  (see [magic tags](#magic-tag) for global version)
-* Histograms: Locally accrued, count, max and min flushed to Datadog, percentiles forwarded to `forward_address` for global aggregation when set.
+* Histograms: Locally accrued, count, max and min flushed to sinks, percentiles forwarded to `forward_address` for global aggregation when set.
-* Timers: Locally accrued, count, max and min flushed to Datadog, percentiles forwarded to `forward_address` for global aggregation when set.
+* Timers: Locally accrued, count, max and min flushed to sinks, percentiles forwarded to `forward_address` for global aggregation when set.
-* Sets: Locally accrued, forwarded to `forward_address` for global aggregation when set.
+* Sets: Locally accrued, forwarded to `forward_address` for sinks aggregation when set.

+## Expiration

+Veneur expires all metrics on each flush.
+If a metric is no longer being sent (or is sent sparsely) Veneur will not send it as zeros!
+This was chosen because the combination of the approximation's features and the additional hysteresis imposed by *retaining* these approximations over time was deemed more complex than desirable.

-# Other Notes
+## Other Notes

 * Veneur aligns its flush timing with the local clock.
 For the default interval of `10s` Veneur will generally emit metrics at 00, 10, 20, 30, … seconds after the minute.
 * Veneur will delay it's first metric emission to align the clock as stated above.
 This may result in a brief quiet period on a restart at worst < `interval` seconds long.